-Jerry is the Camp Fire Professor of Wildlife Conservation at ESF and Director of Global Wildlife Conservation Center.
-He has served as a member of Council for the International Association for Bear Research and Management and Chair of the IUCN Species Survival Commission’s Small Carnivore Specialist Group.
-Jerry is currently Deputy Editor-in-Chief for the journal Ursus.
+Jerry is the Camp Fire Conservation Fund Professor of Wildlife Conservation at ESF and Director of the Global Wildlife Conservation Center.
+He He has served as a member of Council for the International Association for Bear Research and Management, International Federation of Mammalogists, and Chair of the International Union for Conservation of Nature (IUCN) Species Survival Commission’s Small Carnivore Specialist Group.
+Jerry represents ESF and the Center as a voting member of the IUCN and serves on the Editorial Board of the journal BioScience and is Deputy Editor-in-Chief for the journal Ursus.
 He received his B.S. and M.S. degrees from the University of Wisconsin-Stevens Point and his Ph.D. from the University of Alaska Fairbanks.
-His research interests include wildlife resource use, monitoring and population estimation, human-wildlife interactions, and international conservation.
+His research interests include wildlife resource use, monitoring and population estimation, human-wildlife interactions, and international conservation..

 Hailey is a Ph.D. student working on the Isle Royale Wolf Introduction Project.
 Her project focuses on investigating mammal community dynamics and response to the wolves and park visitors.
 She received her B.S. from Virginia Tech, where her undergraduate research focused on assessing the population and morphology of Madagascar’s black forest cats (“fitoaty”).
 Hailey obtained her M.S. in Fisheries, Wildlife, and Conservation Biology at North Carolina State University.
 For her masters, Hailey studied white-tailed deer fawn survival and population metrics across North Carolina using large-scale remote camera surveys.
 Her research interests include carnivore and ungulate ecology and management, predator-prey relationships, and sampling techniques to estimate abundance and movement.